JoelHJames1/EMR-System/README.md

 ### Default Roles

+The system implements 6 predefined healthcare roles with granular permissions.
+For detailed information about each role including responsibilities, workflows, and permission matrix, see **[ROLES.md](ROLES.md)**.

 | Role | Permissions | Use Case |
 |------|-------------|----------|
 | **Administrator** | Full system access | System configuration, user management |